CECS students are involved in a wide variety of student organizations at UM-Dearborn.

 Institute of Electrical and Electronics Engineers (IEEE)

 IEEE is a technical professional society for engineers, computer scientists and technology professionals with student branches established at leading universities around the world.
 The IEEE Student Branch at the University of Michigan-Dearborn is a student organization on campus.
 This Student Branch was revived by several dedicated engineering students in the school year 2003-04.
-Currently, the UMD IEEE is a very active student organization and is striving to achieve the reputation of the largest technical/professional student organization at UMD.
+Currently, the UM-Dearborn IEEE is a very active student organization and is striving to achieve the reputation of the largest technical/professional student organization at UM-Dearborn.
 Learn more.

 Institute of Industrial Engineers (IEE), Student Chapter 900